Zhanna Litvina: Biography

 Litvina was born in the Vadapoj near Minsk.
 She studied journalism at the Belarusian State University.
 After graduating she worked as an editor of youth programming at the Belarusian state television station for the better part of 20 years before being dismissed.
 Following her termination, Litvina and her associates created and operated their own independent news and music station Radio 101.2, only to have it closed by the state in 1996.
 The closure encouraged Litvina to move the operation out of the country, and she continued to broadcast from Poland, so as to avoid the ire of the Belarusian government and belie the possibility of shutdown.

 Belarusian Association of Journalists

-Litvina co-founded the Belarusian Association of Journalists in 1995, and served as its chairman until April 2015.
-Their goal is to protect the rights of journalists in Belarus, and offer support by promoting free speech, public access to information and legal aid to journalists who have been targeted by the government.
+Litvina co-founded the Belarusian Association of Journalists in 1995.
+The Association was established to protect the rights of journalists in Belarus and to support freedom of speech, access to information, and provide legal assistance to journalists who are harassed by the authorities.
+In 2015, Litvina stepped down, succeeded by Andrey Bastunets.